AnnikaTjuka/annikatjuka.github.io/index.md

 **Proceedings**

 Tjuka, Annika (2020).
 [General patterns and language variation: Word frequencies across English, German, and Chinese](https://www.aclweb.org/anthology/2020.cogalex-1.3).
-In M. Zock, E. Chersoni, A. Lenci, & E. Santus (Eds.), _Proceedings of the Workshop on the Cognitive Aspects of the Lexicon_ (pp. 23-32).
+In M. Zock, E. Chersoni, A. Lenci, and E. Santus (Eds.), _Proceedings of the Workshop on the Cognitive Aspects of the Lexicon_ (pp. 23-32).
 Stroudsburg: Association for Computational Linguistics.

-Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019). "[Tagging modality in Oceanic languages of Melanesia.](/papers/tjuka2019_tagging_modality_oceanic_LAW.pdf)" In _Proceedings of 13<sup>th</sup> Linguistic Annotation Workshop._ ACL Special Interest Group on Annotation.
+Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019).
+[Tagging modality in Oceanic languages of Melanesia](/papers/tjuka2019_tagging_modality_oceanic_LAW.pdf).
+In _Proceedings of 13<sup>th</sup> Linguistic Annotation Workshop._ ACL Special Interest Group on Annotation.

-Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019). "[Habitual aspect as a property of text spans.](/papers/tjuka2019_LTC_habitual_aspect.pdf)"  In Zygmunt Vetulani and Patrick Paroubek (eds.) _Human language technologies as a challenge for computer science and linguistics.
-Proceedings of 9<sup>th</sup> Language & Technology Conference._ Poznań: Wydawnictwo Nauka i Innowacje, 195-199.
+Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019).
+[Habitual aspect as a property of text spans](/papers/tjuka2019_LTC_habitual_aspect.pdf).
+In Z. Vetulani and P. Paroubek (Eds.), _Human language technologies as a challenge for computer science and linguistics.
+Proceedings of 9<sup>th</sup> Language & Technology Conference_ (pp. 195-199).
+Poznań: Wydawnictwo Nauka i Innowacje.

 **Blog posts**